AudacySpace/quindar-ux/README.md

-# Quindar UX
+# Welcome to Quindar
-Updated: Dec 01,2016

-This is the repository for the Quindar UX (GUI) code.
 Quindar is a real-time space mission operations application supported by Audacy (https://audacy.space).
-The application is develpoed on the MEAN technology stack.

-## Folder Structure

-* public        - any static content served directly by nginx
- * public/css    - stylesheets
- * public/media  - images, sounds, etc.
+This project aims to create a modern, browser based, real time data visualization platform to monitor and operate complex engineering systems in a spaceflight mission operations setting.
+While other FOSS (Free Open Source Software) projects of this nature exist, this particular project is commercially backed by Audacy (http://audacy.space), who is fully committed to maintain it as free (no cost, open source) to the growing worldwide community of spacecraft operators of all sizes, now and in perpetuity.

+The resulting mission operations software aims to achieve a modular front-end (allowing users to develop application specific widgets), and an REST API based backend (allowing users to drive displays from their specific data source).
+The user interface will be browser based, using the MEAN technology stack, incorporating rapid maintenance and upgradability while operating in a mission critical environment.

 ## Prerequisite Tools